hplp/ai-hardware-project-6501-group10/Final Report/Final_Project_Report.md

 #### **ONNX Conversion**

 We converted our trained models into ONNX format (Open Neural Network Exchange), enabling seamless interoperability between AI frameworks like PyTorch and Keras.
 ONNX serves as a bridge, allowing models trained in one framework to be deployed on a variety of hardware platforms.
-For example below you can see the ONNX graph of LeNet generatered with .
+For example, below, you can see the ONNX graph of LeNet generated with [ netron ](https://netron.app/).

 - **LeNet ONNX graph**
   <p align="center">